About

 Mission

-The mission of the Lithuanian Zoo- acquaint the public with the diversity of the world’s and Lithuania’s fauna, endangered species and factors leading to extinction, to promote awareness and responsibility for the preservation of biological diversity, to develop emotional ties with animals, cooperate with educational institutions.
+The mission of the Lithuanian Zoo – to introduce the variety of wildlife found in Lithuania and around the world, drawing attention to endangered species and the factors leading to extinction.
+To promote awareness and responsibility for the preservation of biological diversity and encourage people to develop meaningful connections with animals.
+To further these goals, we collaborate with educational institutions.

 Vision

-The vision of the Lithuanian Zoo is a modern, non-formal natural science education center that introduces the public to the world’s and Lithuania’s biological diversity and threats to it, encourages public participation in the creation of a sustainable environment and involvement in biodiversity conservation initiatives.
+The vision of the Lithuanian Zoo is to be a modern, non-formal natural science education center that introduces the public to both world’s and Lithuania’s biological diversity and its threats.
+To be a place where public participation in the creation of a sustainable environment and involvement in the biodiversity conservation initiatives is encouraged.

 Our animals on Instagram!